Share

 Coordination of components that are dispersed

 AWS Step Functions can be used on Amazon EC2 instances, mobile devices, or on-premises servers to coordinate any HTTPS-enabled application.
-You can easily construct distributed apps that employ both AWS resources and your own microservice architecture by utilising Step Functions.
+You can easily construct distributed apps that employ both AWS resources and your microservice architecture by utilizing Step Functions.

 Component repurposing

-AWS Step Functions integrate your current Lambda functions and microservices into cohesive apps.
-AWS Step Functions make it easy to rewire them into new arrangements.
+AWS Step Functions integrate your current Lambda functions and microservices into cohesive apps, making it easy to rewire into new arrangements.
 You can use any platform to perform the activities in your workflow, including instances, containers, functions, and even mobile devices.

 Abstraction of work processes

-In order to keep the logic of your application and the implementation of your application separate, AWS Step Functions provides a strict boundary between the two.
-Adding, relocating, swapping, or rearranging phases in your workflow will not affect your business logic in any way.
-Your workflows will be more modular, easier to maintain, scalable, and reusable as a result of this separation of concerns.
+AWS Step Functions provides a strict boundary between the logic and implementation of your application.
+Adding, relocating, swapping, or rearranging phases in your workflow will not affect your business logic.
+As a result of this separation of concerns, your workflows will be more modular, easier to maintain, scalable, and reusable.

 Administration of the state

-Your application’s progress during execution is tracked by AWS Stage Functions, including the current execution phase and preserving data that is being transferred across workflow components.
+AWS Stage Functions tracks your application’s progress during execution, including the current execution phase and preserving data transferred across workflow components.
 AWS.
-There is no longer a need to manually maintain state, either through data storage or by the inclusion of complicated state management into all of your activities.
+There is no longer a need to manually maintain the state through data storage or by including complicated state management in all of your activities.

 Execution’s history